Sonata Arctica's keyboard gear info

 On Reckoning Night both Henrik and Tony played keyboards and the latter thought there are way too much keyboards on the record.[1]
 Judging from the sounds Kurzweils were now used besides a Triton (once again!).
 There is a picture of Henrik playing a Kurzweil K2600 in studio which is apparently owned by Tony.[9]

-On RN tour Henrik upgraded to a white Roland AX-7 keytar, he trashed one of them (with custom blue paint) on For Sake of Revenge DVD.
+On Reckoning Night tour Henrik upgraded to a white Roland AX-7 keytar, he trashed one of them (with custom blue paint) on For Sake of Revenge DVD.
 For synth he alternated between a Kurzweil K2500 and a Korg Karma [10].
-The Kurzweil is clearly seen on For Sake of Revenge, where all sounds seem to come from it there being no other racks on that gig.
-On US tour at least he had a rack with Roland JV-2080 (on top with green light) and a Kurzweil K2600R (with blue light)[11].
+The Kurzweil is clearly seen on For Sake of Revenge, where all sounds seem to come from it.
+There is a rack on backstage on For The Sake of Revenge documentary which seems to contain a Kurzweil K2500R but I'm not sure and it could be a backup.

 Stage picture showing Marko, Henrik and Henrik's rack on the background